-5. Other children living in the inner and outer priority areas a.
-25% of the remaining places will first be randomly allocated to children living within the inner priority area.
-(Area outlined in red on the map); children living on the boundary line will be considered to be living within the inner priority area).
-The process will be overseen by an independent body.
-Children living in the inner priority area not allocated a place in 5a will also be ranked within the outer priority area under 5b.
+6. Other children living in the inner and outer priority areas a.
+Up to 25% of the remaining places will first be randomly allocated to children living within the inner priority area.
+(Area outlined in red on the map); children living on the boundary line will be considered to be living within the inner priority area.
+"Up to 25%"